-On the successful completion of the course, student will be able to: 1. remember the basic concepts of permutations, combinations, relations and graphs K1 & K2 2. understand the basic concepts of functions and relations.
+On the On the successful completion of the course, student will be able to: 1.
+1. remember the basic concepts of permutations, combinations, relations and graphs 2. understand the basic concepts of functions and relations.
 K2 3. apply basic counting techniques to solve combinatorial problems.
-K3 & K5 4. represent discrete objects and relationships using abstract mathematical structures K4 & K5 5. apply graphs in a wide variety of models K3 & K5
+K3 & K5 4. represent discrete objects and relationships using abstract mathematical K4 & K5 4. structures 5. apply graphs in a wide variety of models K3 & K5